-Scope note: This property associates an instance of I7 Belief Adoption with the instance of F3 Manifestation Product Type that carried the instance of F2 Expression that contained the instances of E89 Propositional Object that make up the I4 Proposition Set being adopted.
+Scope note: This property associates an instance of I8 Conviction with the instance of F3 Manifestation that carried the instance of F2 Expression that contained the instances of E89 Propositional Object that make up the I4 Proposition Set being embraced.
 It assumes that a non-contentious reading of the instance of F2 Expression has allowed the instances of E89 Propositional Object to be elicited and enumerated.

-This property is a shortcut over the long path: I7 Belief adoption:J6 adopted:I2 Belief: J4 that (is subject of):I4 Proposition Set: P148 has component (is component of):E89 Propositional Object:P148i has component (is component of):F1 Work: R3 is realised in (realises):F2 Expression: R4i is embodied by:F3 Manifestation Product Type
+This property is a shortcut over the long path: I7 Belief adoption:J6 adopted:I2 Belief: J4 that (is subject of):I4 Proposition Set: P148 has component (is component of):E89 Propositional Object:P148i has component (is component of):F1 Work: R3 is realised in (realises):F2 Expression: R4i is embodied in:F3 Manifestation

 Examples:

+My adoption of the belief that Dragendorff type 29 bowls are from the 1st Century AD (I7) J11 used manifestation (was manifestation used by) "Terra sigillata.
+Ein Beitrag zur Geschichte der griechischen und römischen Keramik", Bonner Jahrbücher 96 (1895), 18-155 (F3)

+Martin’s citation that Nero was singing in Rome while it was burning J11 used manifestation (was manifestation used by) manifestation of De Vita Caesarum by Gaius Suetonius Tranquillus

 In First Order Logic:

+J11(x,y) ⊃ I8(x)

+J11(x,y) ⊃ F3(y)

-J12? used (was used by)
+J12 used (was used by)

-Domain: I7 Belief Adoption
+Domain: I8 Conviction

 Range: F5 Item